-She had a hard life and sad story, but despite the tragedies she carried on the business and her legacy is still enjoyed by so many today.
+She had a hard life and a sad story, but despite the tragedies, she carried on the business and her legacy is still enjoyed by so many today.

-The Grasmere Gingerbread Shop have never steered from their roots, or changed for profit.
-They still continue making this top secret recipe for people to enjoy as Sarah intended all those years ago.
+The Grasmere Gingerbread Shop has never steered from its roots or changed for profit.
+They still continue making this top-secret recipe for people to enjoy as Sarah intended all those years ago.

 15 little secrets about Grasmere Gingerbread you didn’t know before

 1. Sarah Nelson’s life story is quite a sad one

 The thing that really stood out to me while learning about the Grasmere Gingerbread story was how strong Sarah Nelson was in her life.

 It’s no secret that I admire strong independent women that defy gender stereotypes and Sarah Nelson is a textbook definition.

 Sarah Nelson was born in 1815 in Bowness-on-Windermere which is around 10 miles away from Grasmere as Sarah Kemp (her Maiden name).